 Vipshop Holdings Limited (the "Company") was incorporated in the Cayman Islands on August 27, 2010.
-The Company, through its subsidiaries, and variable interest entities ("VIEs") and VIEs' subsidiaries (collectively, the "Group"), operate online platforms that offer high-quality branded products to consumers in the People's Republic of China (the "PRC") through flash sales on its vipshop.com, vip.com and lefeng.com online platform.
+The Company, through its subsidiaries, variable interest entities ("VIEs") and VIEs' subsidiaries (collectively, the "Group"), operate online platforms that offer high-quality branded products to consumers in the People's Republic of China (the "PRC") through flash sales on its vipshop.com, vip.com and lefeng.com online platforms.
 Flash sale represents an online retail format combining the advantages of e-commerce and discount sales through selling a finite quantity of discounted products or services online for a limited period of time.
-The Group began offering services in 2008 through Guangzhou Vipshop Information Technology Co., Ltd. ("Vipshop Information"), a consolidated VIE incorporated in the PRC on August 22, 2008 by Mr. Eric Ya Shen ("Mr. Shen"), the Chairman and chief executive officer of the Company, Mr. Arthur Xiaobo Hong, the Vice Chairman of the Board of Directors of the Company (collectively, the "Founders"), and three other investors (the "Original Investors").